aeiourun/OSRS-Speedrun-Route/README.md

 ### Routes:

-**authenticator-basic.txt:** Bare bones route.
+**authenticator-basic.txt:** Bare bones route notes.
 Technically contains all information needed for a run, but not for the uninitiated.
-**authenticator-verbose.txt:** More verbose route.
+**authenticator-verbose.txt:** More verbose route notes.
 Recommended for non-experienced runners.

 ### Speedrun.com page: